mus-format/musgen-go/README.md

 t := reflect.TypeFor[MyInt]()
 err := g.AddDefinedType(t)
 // ...
-err = g.AddDTS(t)  // The DTS definition will be generated for the specified
+err = g.AddDTS(t)
-// type.
 ```

+The [DTS](https://github.com/mus-format/dts-go) definition will be generated for
+the specified type.

 ### AddInterface()
 Supports types defined with the `interface` source type, such as: